 Whether serving on the boards of directors of nonprofit organizations or making contributions to worthwhile causes, Taylor Porter’s attorneys and staff are actively involved in the community.
 Some examples of these organizations include:

-100 Black Men of Metro Baton Rouge - Partner and executive committee member Preston Castille is an active member of the 100 Black Men of Metro Baton Rouge.
-Recently-retired partner and diversity committee member Deborah Lamb, received the “Portrait of Caring” award from Cox Communications and 100 Black Men of Metro Baton Rouge for her efforts to promote diversity and unity in the Baton Rouge community.
+- 100 Black Men of Metro Baton Rouge - Retired partner and diversity committee member Deborah Lamb, received the “Portrait of Caring” award from Cox Communications and 100 Black Men of Metro Baton Rouge for her efforts to promote diversity and unity in the Baton Rouge community.
 Taylor Porter also sponsors or donates to events benefitting this organization devoted to helping African-American males assume roles of community leadership, responsibility and guidance.

-Cristo Rey Baton Rouge High School - Taylor Porter has committed to serving as a corporate sponsor to Cristo Rey Baton Rouge High School, a Catholic high school opening in August 2016.
-The school combines college prep education with a corporate work study program through which several Cristo Rey students will work at Taylor Porter.
+- Franciscan High School, formerly Cristo Rey Baton Rouge High School - Taylor Porter has committed to serving as a corporate sponsor to Franciscan High School (formerly Cristo Rey Baton Rouge High School).
+The school combines college prep education with a corporate work study program through which several Franciscan High students will work at Taylor Porter.
 The school is open to young people of limited economic means to help them become men and women of faith, purpose and service.

-Capital Area Court Appointed Special Advocates (CASA) - Our executive committee member and partner, Robin Toups, serves on the board of directors of CASA, and Deborah Lamb is the past board chair and current nomination committee chair of this organization that serves the best interests of children in foster homes.
+- Capital Area Court Appointed Special Advocates (CASA) - Our executive committee member and partner, Robin Toups, formerly served on the board of directors of CASA, and Deborah Lamb is the past board chair and current nomination committee chair of this organization that serves the best interests of children in foster homes.

-Baton Rouge Bar Association Holiday Star Project - Recently-retired Partner Margaret Tooke received the President’s Award from the Baton Rouge Bar Association for her efforts in the establishment of the BRBA’s Holiday Star program, a tradition that has been continued for many years by Taylor Porter.
-In 2015, associate Erin Kenny led the holiday drive as Taylor Porter donated gifts to children from 70 families.
+- Baton Rouge Bar Association Holiday Star Project - Retired Partner Margaret Tooke received the President’s Award from the Baton Rouge Bar Association for her efforts in the establishment of the BRBA’s Holiday Star program, a tradition that has been continued for many years by Taylor Porter.

-Greater Baton Rouge Food Bank - Partner Eddie Hughes serves as Vice Chair of the Greater Baton Rouge Food Bank, which supplies food to 156 agencies in the Baton Rouge area, aiding the underserved population.
-In 2016, Taylor Porter donated 265 pounds of food, $1,530, and attorneys and staff volunteered on site sorting food donations and assembling sorted items into food boxes, totaling 6,243 pounds of food for 1,100 families.
+- Greater Baton Rouge Food Bank - Partner Eddie Hughes formerly served as Chair of the Greater Baton Rouge Food Bank.
+The Bank supplies food to 156 agencies in the Baton Rouge area, aiding the underserved population.

-Baton Rouge Blues Foundation - Partner Anne Crochet helped chair the 2015 Annual Blue Carpet Blues Gala for the Baton Rouge Blues Foundation, a non-profit that promotes, preserves and celebrates Baton Rouge blues culture.
+- Baton Rouge Blues Foundation - Partner Anne Crochet helped chair the 2015 Annual Blue Carpet Blues Gala for the Baton Rouge Blues Foundation, a non-profit that promotes, preserves and celebrates Baton Rouge blues culture.
 Among other projects, the Foundation sponsors a Blues Education program and Blues Music History Project, to help artists in need.
-Taylor Porter was a sponsor of the 2015 gala.
+Taylor Porter is a sponsor of the annual gala.

-Baton Rouge Symphony Orchestra - Partners Blue Loupe and Deborah Lamb serve on the board of the BRSO, and Taylor Porter sponsors several BRSO performances throughout the year.
+- Baton Rouge Symphony Orchestra - Partner Blue Loupe and Attorney Deborah Lamb serve on the board of the BRSO, and Taylor Porter sponsors several BRSO performances throughout the year.

-Theatre Baton Rouge - Partner Amy Lambert serves on the board, and Taylor Porter sponsors several performances throughout the year.
+- Theatre Baton Rouge - Partners Amy Lambert and Barrye Miyagi previously served on the board and currently serve on committees.
+Taylor Porter sponsors several performances throughout the year.

-Habitat for Humanity of Greater Baton Rouge - Partner Jim Ellis serves on the Habitat board, and Deborah Lamb formerly served as a board member.
+- Habitat for Humanity of Greater Baton Rouge - Attorney Jim Ellis serves on the Habitat board, and Deborah Lamb formerly served as a board member.
 Attorneys and staff volunteer to build homes throughout the city.

-Louis A. Martinet Legal Society - Taylor Porter is a strong supporter of the Louis A. Martinet Legal Society, an African-American legal association and an affiliate of the National Bar Association.
-Preston Castille formerly served as president.
-Associate Ne’Shira Millender is a member of the Baton Rouge Louis A. Martinet Society.
-Diversity Chair Katia Bowman is a former member.
+- Louis A. Martinet Legal Society - Taylor Porter is a strong supporter of the Louis A. Martinet Legal Society, an African-American legal association and an affiliate of the National Bar Association.

-Louisiana State Bar Association Diversity Committee - Taylor Porter is an annual sponsor and participant in the Conclave on Diversity.
+- Louisiana State Bar Association Diversity Committee - Taylor Porter is an annual sponsor and participant in the Conclave on Diversity.
 The Conclave is a statewide event that brings together Louisiana judges and attorneys regarding the importance of diversity within the legal profession.
-In 2016, Taylor Porter is a platinum sponsor.

-Defense Research Institute’s Diversity Conference - Taylor Porter demonstrates its commitment to encouraging diversity in the legal profession at the national level by participating in DRI's Diversity for Success Conference.
-Preston Castille has served as a speaker on DRI diversity panels at the national conference, and Katia Bowman has served on the conference planning committee for several events.
+- Defense Research Institute’s Diversity Conference - Taylor Porter demonstrates its commitment to encouraging diversity in the legal profession at the national level by participating in DRI's Diversity for Success Conference.